MinnPost/election-night-api/README.md

     1. `sudo cp deploy/fcgiwrap /etc/default/fcgiwrap`
     1. Restart service (note that this can take a minute): `sudo service fcgiwrap restart`
 1. Nginx is used as the top level web server.
 It allows for caching and other niceties.
 This copies our config, enables it and removes the default.
-    1. `sudo cp deploy/nginx-scraper-api.conf /etc/nginx/sites-available/nginx-scraper-api.conf && sudo ln -s /etc/nginx/sites-available/nginx-scraper-api.conf /etc/nginx/sites-enabled/nginx-scraper-api.conf && sudo rm /etc/nginx/sites-enabled/default`
+    1. `sudo cp deploy/nginx-scraper-api.conf /etc/nginx/sites-available/election-night-api.conf && sudo ln -s /etc/nginx/sites-available/election-night-api.conf /etc/nginx/sites-enabled/election-night-api.conf && sudo rm /etc/nginx/sites-enabled/default`
     1. Restart service: `sudo service nginx restart`
-    1. Test with something like: http://ec2-XX-XX-XX.compute-1.amazonaws.com/?box=ubuntu&method=sql&q=SELECT%20*%20FROM%20results%20LIMIT%2010
+    1. Test with something like: http://ec2-XX-XX-XX.compute-1.amazonaws.com/sql?box=ubuntu/election-night-api&method=sql&q=SELECT%20*%20FROM%20results%20LIMIT%2010
+        * The `box` paramater is essentially the directory path where the `scraperwiki.sqlite` file resides.
+TODO: Figure out how to make nginx provide a default for this.
+        * Update the `box` parameter if code was installed in another place.

+### Cron

+For election night, you will want the scraper tool to run as often as possible.
+Utilizing cron for this is best.

+* TODO

+## Migration to ScraperWiki

+For non-election time, it makes sense to save resources and use the ScraperWiki architecture.
+Run the following to get the scraper up on the ScraperWiki architecture.

+1. Make sure you have an account on ScraperWiki
+1. Create new, or use the existing, scraper for the election results.
+1. Run ...